-The Base Case economic model has been developed using long-term metal price assumptions of US\$1.00/lb zinc, US\$1.00/lb lead, and US\$19.00/oz silver.
+The Base Case economic model has been developed using long-term metal price assumptions of US\$1.00/lb zinc, US\$1.00/lb lead and US\$19.00/oz silver and an exchange rate of \$1.25CDN:\$1.00US.
 These long-term price assumptions are based on consensus price forecasts published by Consensus Economics Inc. as at February 2016, and a review of market commentary published by various services, including the International Lead and Zinc Study Group, CRU, Metals Bulletin Research, Wood Mackenzie, and other industry sources as discussed in Section 19.

-A sensitivity analysis was conducted on the Project model to evaluate its robustness against variations in financial parameters, specifically Base Case metal prices +/- 10% and the Base Case foreign exchange rate plus or minus 10%.
-The financial analysis with a +/- 10% sensitivity factor centering on the Base Case, showing average annual EBITDA, NPV (at 8% and 5% discount rates), IRR and payback periods, on a post-tax basis is presented in the following table.
+A sensitivity analysis was conducted on the Project model to evaluate its robustness against variations in financial parameters, specifically Base Case metal prices +/- 10% and the Base Case foreign exchange rate +/- 10%.
+The financial analysis centering on the Base Case, showing average annual EBITDA, NPV (at 8% and 5% discount rates), IRR and payback periods, on a pre-tax and post-tax basis is presented in the following table.